Skip to Content

 Diamond Head Hike Reservations

-The earliest time is 6 am to 7 am, and the last entry is 4 pm.
+The earliest time is 6 am to 7 am, and the last entrance is 4 pm.
 Booked visitors are required to arrive within the first 30 minutes of their time slot.
 If you’re late, you may be denied entry and will not receive a refund.

-How To Get to Diamond Head
+How To Get To Diamond Head

 If you’re arriving by car and staying in downtown Waikiki, drive Kalakaua Ave to the end of the road.
 It will turn into Monsarrat Ave and then Diamond Head Road.
 You’ll enter Diamond Head State Park from the east side.